stanislav-chekmenev/debugging-dl-models/README.md

 #### Some other resources, explaining notebook materials:
 - [Understanding LSTM networks](http://colah.github.io/posts/2015-08-Understanding-LSTMs/): A clear written post on LSTMs.
 Good for a quick overview and recalling some basics.
 - [Visualizing What Batch Normalization Is and Its Advantages](https://towardsdatascience.com/visualizing-what-batch-normalization-is-and-its-advantages-a49bbcd2fd86): A blog post explaining batch normalization in detail.
-- [See-RNN package](https://github.com/OverLordGoldDragon/see-rnn): A package that helps to visualize RNNs.
-Check it out if you want to dig into RNNs.
 - [Gradient clipping](http://proceedings.mlr.press/v28/pascanu13.html): An article on gradient clipping in RNNs.
-- [Axiomatic attribution for deep networks](https://arxiv.org/abs/1703.01365): An article about Integrated Gradients, which is a useful tool for debugging neural nets.
-- [Attribution baselines](https://distill.pub/2020/attribution-baselines/): A really well written blog post on importance of choosing a good baseline for Integrated Gradients.
 - [Teaching Large Language Models to Self-Debug](https://arxiv.org/abs/2304.05128): A paper about Rubber Duck self-debugging with LLMs.
 - [LangChain Docs](https://python.langchain.com/docs/get_started/introduction.html): LangChain documentation page.